 In short, these protocols work together to ensure your data is kept safe, secure, and private.

+When testing Connection Guard, it worked flawlessly to prevent our real IP address from leaking during an unexpected disconnect.
 However, we discovered that PrivateVPN’s app leaked our IP address when changing servers.
-The app does show you a warning before this happens, giving you the option to cancel and disconnect first, but it’s disappointing that PrivateVPN hasn’t fixed this.
+The app does show you a warning before this happens, giving you the option to cancel and disconnect first, but it’s disappointing that the service hasn’t fixed it.

 Leaks IPv6 Addresses on Linux